Nancy Kissinger: Life and career

-Kissinger was born in Manhattan and raised in White Plains, New York.
+Nancy Maginnes was born in Manhattan and raised in White Plains, New York.
+She attended The Masters School in Dobbs Ferry, New York.
 Her parents were Agnes (born McKinley) and Albert Bristol Maginnes, a wealthy lawyer and football player.
-She received a B.A. in history in 1955 from Mount Holyoke College.
+She received a B.A. in history in 1955 from Mount Holyoke College and later took a sabbatical from her Rockefeller research job to study at the Sorbonne in the late 1960s.

 Before her marriage, she was a long-time aide to New York Governor Nelson Rockefeller, recommended to him in 1964 by Kissinger, then a professor at Harvard, where she was a student.
 Her first job was as Kissinger's researcher on a Rockefeller task force; she continued working for Rockefeller at the Rockefeller Brothers Fund after the task force finished its work.
+She was notably one of the tallest female public figures of her era, at 6'0" (183cm) tall.
 She later became director of international studies for Rockefeller's Commission on Critical Choices for Americans.